 This assemblage, made with a spiral plastic straw, coloured concrete samples and feather trimming, brings together contrasting materials to create a sense of balance, using light and colour to convey a playfulness that is a key element of my creative practice.

 About the artist

-Haynes has worked in arts facilitation for many years which continues to influence her artistic practise, engaging local, often marginalised communities with her public sculptural installations, which have included commissions for Amnesty International, Conran Restaurants and the deaf blind charity, Sense.
+Haynes has worked in arts facilitation for many years which continues to influence her artistic practise, engaging local, often marginalised communities, working in partnership with charities and public art commissioners.
 As well as leading Arts Council funded projects she has exhibited interactive sculpture at the Hannah Peschar Sculpture Garden, and collaborative, site specific artwork at the Southbank’s Royal Festival Hall.

 Launching her new series of assemblage photo artworks at the beginning of 2021, Haynes was selected for the first Fair Art Fair ‘Curated 1’ show at Unit 1 Gallery, London and the FLUX exhibition in the Greenwich Design District.